Jobhdez/core/README.md

 # Core

-`core` is a small compiler that lowers core imperative programming features to runnable x86.
+`core` is a small compiler that lowers, so far, core imperative programming features to an x86 AST.
 It supports: variables, assignment, if statements, while loops.

 *note* dev is in progress ...